urbit/docs/arvo/clay/data-types.md

   ==                                                    ::
 ```

-This is a single node in the filesystem.
-This may be file or a directory
+This is a recursive filesystem node type that can describe a whole tree of
+folders and files, with subtrees organized by path prefix.
+In Earth filesystems,
-or both.
-In Earth filesystems, a node is a file xor a directory.
-On
+a node is a file xor a directory.
+On Mars, we're inclusive, so a node is a file
-Mars, we're inclusive, so a node is a file ior a directory.
+ior a directory.

 `fil` is the contents of this file, if any. `p.fil` is a hash of the
 contents while `q.fil` is the data itself.